rotki/rotki/docs/api.rst

    :statuscode 200: Compound statistics successfully queried.
    :statuscode 400: Requested module is not allowed to query statistics.
+   :statuscode 401: User is not logged in.
+   :statuscode 403: Logged in user does not have premium.
-   :statuscode 409: User is not logged in.
-Or compound module is not activated.
+   :statuscode 409: Compound module is not activated.
    :statuscode 500: Internal rotki error.